Study Evaluating Safety, Tolerability, and Efficacy of Intravenous AP-SA02 in Subjects With S. Aureus Bacteremia (diSArm)

 Clinical Improvement or Response at Day 12

-Description of clinical outcome in the Microbiological Intent-to-Treat (mITT) Population.
-Clinical outcome of improvement or response is defined as survival with resolution of S. aureus-related clinical signs and symptoms as well as eradication of S. aureus bacteremia, and without new foci of infection or complications of S. aureus bacteremia
+Description of clinical outcome in the Intent-to-Treat (ITT) Population.
+Clinical outcome of improvement or response is defined as survival with resolution of S. aureus-related clinical signs and symptoms as well as eradication of S. aureus bacteremia, and without new foci of infection or complications of S. aureus bacteremia.

-Time Frame: 7 days post completion of best available antibiotic therapy
+Time Frame: 7 days post completion of best available antibiotic therapy, up to 60 days.

-Description of clinical outcome in the Microbiological Intent-to-Treat (mITT) Population.
-Clinical outcome of improvement or response is defined as survival with resolution of S. aureus-related clinical signs and symptoms as well as eradication of S. aureus bacteremia, and without new foci of infection or complications of S. aureus bacteremia
+Description of clinical outcome in the Intent-to-Treat (ITT) Population.
+Clinical outcome of improvement or response is defined as survival with resolution of S. aureus-related clinical signs and symptoms as well as eradication of S. aureus bacteremia, and without new foci of infection or complications of S. aureus bacteremia.

-7 days post completion of best available antibiotic therapy
+7 days post completion of best available antibiotic therapy, up to 60 days.

-Clinical Improvement or Response at End of Study
+Clinical Improvement or Response at 7 Days After Completion of Antibiotic Therapy Assessed by the CEAC

-Time Frame: 28 days post completion of best available antibiotic therapy
+Time Frame: 28 days post completion of best available antibiotic therapy, up to 81 days.

-Description of clinical outcome in the Microbiological Intent-to-Treat (mITT) Population.
-Clinical outcome of improvement or response is defined as survival with resolution of S. aureus-related clinical signs and symptoms as well as eradication of S. aureus bacteremia, and without new foci of infection or complications of S. aureus bacteremia
+Description of clinical outcome in the Intent-to-Treat (ITT) Population.
+Clinical outcome of improvement or response is defined as survival with resolution of S. aureus-related clinical signs and symptoms as well as eradication of S. aureus bacteremia, and without new foci of infection or complications of S. aureus bacteremia.

-28 days post completion of best available antibiotic therapy
+28 days post completion of best available antibiotic therapy, up to 81 days.

 Collaborators and Investigators